apache/shardingsphere-doc/document/current/content/features/test-engine/performance-test.en.md

 #### Single Route

-On the basis of one thousand data volume, four databases that each contains 1024 tables with id used for database sharding and k used for table sharding are designed for this scenario.
+On the basis of one thousand data volume, four databases that each contains 1024 tables with 'id' used for database sharding and 'k' used for table sharding are designed for this scenario.
 Single route select sql statement is chosen here.

 #### Master Slave